Nomber1-1/ml-agents/Project/Assets/ML-Agents/CustomWalkingSoccerTwos/Docs/PPO_AND_POCA.md

-# PPO and POCA in Walker Soccer: Deep Dive
+# PPO and MA-POCA in Walker Soccer: Deep Dive

-This document explains how Proximal Policy Optimization (PPO) and POsthumous Credit Assignment (POCA) work specifically in the Walker Soccer two-stage training pipeline.
+This document explains how Proximal Policy Optimization (PPO) and Multi-Agent POsthumous Credit Assignment (MA-POCA) work specifically in our project's two-stage training pipeline.

 ---